atulvarshneya/quantum-computing/README.md

 # quantum-computing

-Quite complete Quantum Computing simulator in Python.
+Very complete Quantum Computing simulator in Python.
 Have tried upto 11 qubits on an ordinary laptop.
 More compute+memory, more qubits.

 All expected features implemented, simple to use, flexible, can implement any quantum computing algorithm; several examples included (Teleportation, Bernstien-Vazirani, Quantum Fourier Tramsform, Period-finding ... more added on daily basis - Shores and Grover's algos coming soon).